Microex Launches Web3.0 Financial Trading Solution - Pioneering Innovation In Financial Technology

-(MENAFN- GlobeNewsWire - Nasdaq) Microex disrupts the financial landscape with its focus on one-minute mini-contracts and AI trading bots
+(MENAFN- ACN NewsWire) Microex Launches Web3.0 Financial Trading Solution - Pioneering Innovation in Financial Technology Microex disrupts the financial landscape with its focus on one-minute mini-contracts and AI trading bots

 Since its founding in August 2022, Microex has been dedicated to redefining and revolutionizing derivative trading.
 The company leverages the potential of Web3 technology to create a more accessible and efficient trading experience.
 Microex's emphasis on mini-contracts, AI-driven smart trading bots, and advanced security features has positioned it as a major player in the global financial market.